nikokarvinen/ansible-project/README.md

 - Docker installed on the control machine and managed nodes.
 - Access to Docker daemon on managed nodes.

-## Setup
+## Initial Setup

 ### Configure Docker Inventory

-   Ensure your Ansible inventory file reflects your Docker container setup.
-For instance:
+Configure your Ansible inventory to match your Docker setup, as shown in the example below:

 ```ini
 [nginx]